What Happens When You Stop Paying Credit Cards?

 what happens when you miss credit card payments

 FICO® uses a system to calculate credit scores that places the most importance on your payment history.
 It is the largest factor in determining your score, counting for 35%.
 If your payment is just a few days past due, it most likely won’t count against your credit if you pay right away (although you may still be charged a late fee).
-However, if it’s a month or more past the due date, it is likely to affect your score.
+However, if you credit card payment is a month or more past the due date, it is likely to affect your score.
 Here’s what could happen:

 • 30 days late: Your credit card company may charge a late fee and report the missed payment to the three major credit bureaus (Equifax, Experian and TransUnion).[2]